yqni13/MTCG/README.md

 ##Technical steps

 #Designs
+Project coded in C#.
+Using TCP-Communication like in example from study courses.
 The system uses the combination of Data Access Layer (db access and operations), Business Layer via models, services and endpoints as well as a Presentation Layer (gateways for server connection and communication).
 Standard exceptions and serialization are implemented too.

 #Failures